akshitha2903/AskEmily/README.md

 - Development of a user-friendly frontend interface using frameworks like React or Vue.js.
 - Implementation of user authentication to personalize the experience.
 - Enhanced error handling for API calls and data retrieval.

-## Acknowledgments

-Thanks to the developers of Flask, Flask-PyMongo, and Google Maps API for providing robust frameworks and tools for building this application.

----

-### Instructions for Use

-- Replace `path/to/mongodb_screenshot.png` and `path/to/sample_data_screenshot.png` with the actual paths to your screenshots once you have them.
-- Update the GitHub repository link with the actual URL of your project repository.